GDACollab/Microgame-Jam-GHGT-Framework/Extensions/PICO8/README.md

 How to use the Microgame Jam Controller

 1. In the "_init()" function, type the following command to set the maximum timer amount in your microgame.
-This should be anywhere from 5 to 15seconds.
+This should be anywhere from 5 to 15 seconds.
 Setting all of your initial state variables in _init() is very important as it will also be how you restart your game!

 ```
 function _init()